 Buckley, who is from Little Rock, holds a master’s degree in fine arts from the University of Texas at Austin and has taught studio courses in painting and drawing at the University of Arkansas.

-Hattie Ophelia Wyatt Caraway, born in Bakerville, Tennessee, was the first woman elected to a full term in the U.S. Senate.
-Following her marriage to Thaddeus H. Caraway in 1902, she settled in Jonesboro, Arkansas, where her husband became a U.S. congressman and later a U.S. senator.
-Upon her husband's death in 1931, Hattie Caraway was appointed to take his place in the Senate as a Democrat from Arkansas.
-She subsequently won a January 1932 special election to finish her late husband's term.
-She ran for reelection to a full term later that same year, with Louisiana Senator Huey Long stumping Arkansas on her behalf.
-The 1932 campaign was one of the most colorful in modern American history.
-Long's effort worked: Caraway became the first woman ever to be elected to a six-year term in the U.S. Senate.
+Hattie Ophelia Wyatt Caraway, born in Bakerville, Tennessee, was the first woman to be elected to the U.S. Senate.
+Following her marriage to Thaddeus Caraway in 1902, Hattie settled in Jonesboro, Arkansas, where her husband became a U.S. representative and later a U.S. senator.
+Upon her husband's death in 1931, Hattie Caraway was appointed as a Democrat from Arkansas to take his place in the Senate.
+She subsequently won a January 1932 special election to finish her late husband's term, then won the 1932 general election to a full term.
+Reelected in 1938, Caraway served nearly 14 years in the Senate.

 During her precedent-setting Senate career, Hattie Caraway weakened many institutional barriers to women in elected office.
 In 1932 she became the first woman to unofficially preside over the Senate, a task she repeated in an official capacity in 1943, and then became the first woman to chair a Senate committee (Committee on Enrolled Bills, 1933-44).